guardian/invoicing-api/src/main/scala/com/gu/invoicing/refundErroneousPayment/README.md

 # Refund Erroneous Payment

-This is for refunding in cases where a payment was inadvertently taken for an invoice.
+This is for refunding in cases where a payment was inadvertently taken for an invoice where there is also a balancing negative invoice on the same account.
 This could be, for instance, when a cancelled sub has been left with an amount outstanding and then a retry attempt is made to collect the outstanding amount.
+The script will ensure that there is no change in the invoice items or adjustments, meaning that the finance revenue schedules will not be affected.

 ### Example request